kubeflow/kfp-tekton-backend/README.md

 # Kubeflow Pipelines Backend for Tekton

 Kubeflow Pipelines backend for Tekton.
-This project is a follow-on to [KFP-Tekton Compiler project](https://github.com/kubeflow/kfp-tekton), and will allow to take the compiled Tekton yaml to Kubeflow Pipelines (KFP) engine and run it through KFP API and UI using the SDK
+This project is a follow-on to [KFP-Tekton Compiler project](https://github.com/kubeflow/kfp-tekton), and allows to take the compiled Tekton yaml to Kubeflow Pipelines (KFP) engine and run it through KFP API and UI using the SDK

-This project is in very early development phase.
-Instructions will be improved as we make more progress with implementation.
+This project is in early development phase.

 # Getting Started
 ## Prequisites